dunguyenforever/hcm-street-flood-map/README.md

 ## Future
 - Expand coverage by including more streets and information
 - Expand functionality: including information on the roads and streets so it can be used in other weather conditions.
-- Expand to mobile app and other format.
+- Expand to mobile apps and other format.
-- Reactive and increase website's performance and flow for prettier and easier viewing of the information.
+- Reactive and increase the website's performance and flow for prettier and easier viewing of the information.

 ## Use of AI
 - Suggestion on how to implement the external API